ufal/npfl114/exam/questions.md

   applications.
 [5]

 - Describe the BERT architecture (you do not need to describe the (multi-head) self-attention operation).
-Elaborate also on what positional embeddings are used and what are the GELU activations.
+Elaborate also on which positional embeddings are used and what are the GELU activations.
 [10]

 - Describe the GELU activations and explain why are they a combination of ReLUs